ceorron/stable-inplace-sorting-algorithms/README.md

 So long as the algorithm doesn't run out of scratch space (very unlikely), the algorithm achieves exactly (n log n) comparisons, the minimum possible for a comparison sorting algorithm.
 However the number of swaps remains high to keep all items in-place but are significantly reduced by the efficient management of the 4 buffers.

+zip_sort acheives an incredible O(n log n) worst case performance and constant memory use through a variety of neat tricks and while acheiving excellent runtime performance.

+Details for intro_sort can be found on wikipedia https://en.wikipedia.org/wiki/Introsort.

 Please use and let me know what you think.

 Thanks